-At EyeStyles, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
+At EyeStyles+Care, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.